markowkes/Biofilm.jl/docs/src/index.md

 !!! note

     The first time you run Biofilm.jl it will require time to compile.
 Subsequent runs should occur **much** faster.

+## Modify the Case

+Different biofilms can be modeled by modify the Case1.jl file.
+This is a text file and can be opened and edited using Notepad (Windows), textEdit (Mac), or similar.